Members of Sikh community among victims in Indianapolis Fedex shooting - group

+United StatesMembers of Sikh community among victims in Indianapolis Fedex shooting - group

-(Reuters) - Members of the Sikh religious community are “among those” dead and wounded in a Thursday night shooting at a FedEx facility in Indianapolis that claimed the lives of eight workers, a community group said on Friday.
-[L1N2M908E]
+Members of the Sikh religious community are "among those" dead and wounded in a Thursday night shooting at a FedEx facility in Indianapolis that claimed the lives of eight workers, a community group said on Friday.
+L1N2M908E

 "The Sikh Coalition is deeply saddened to learn that Sikh community members are among those injured and killed," the New York-based Sikh Coalition group tweeted on Friday.
 It did not provide any further details on victims.